kylanj7/MiniLM-L6-v2-with-nemotron-3-nano-RAG/readme.md

 **What happens during indexing:**
 - PDFs are processed in parallel using all CPU cores
 - Text is extracted and split into semantic chunks
-- Chunks are embedded using the Nomic model
+- Chunks are embedded using the Gemma Embedded model
 - Embeddings are stored in ChromaDB for fast retrieval
 - Progress is displayed in real-time